asamulyak/grunt-ng-annotate-analyze/README.md

 A string value that is used to identify where report should b stored.

+#### options.short
+Type: `Boolean`
+Default value: `false`

+A boolean value that is used to identify if short report should be generated (only with lines of code that were modified).

 Also you can add native ng-annotation [options](https://github.com/olov/ng-annotate/blob/master/OPTIONS.md)